Exercises and Simulations

 Intopia, Inc. focuses on international business strategy, and the consequent challenges to integrate functional, regional/cultural, and product areas of the multinational corporation.
 Key features include negotiation and networking, insourcing and outsourcing, the value chain, and logistical and currency issues.
 The setting is high-tech products (chips and PC) in both the consumer and industrial markets of Brazil, the European Union, and the United States.
 Special features include entrepreneurship and global events scenarios.
 The game can be customized through flexible parameters.

 Jeneryn in India creates a complex international negotiation scenario.
 Participants play the roles of executives of a U.S. medical transcription company contemplating growth through offshore outsourcing.
 Other participants play executives of an Indian company in Chennai interested in acquiring American business.
 All participants must act within company, country, and cultural constraints while working toward specific business objectives.
-Available for purchase on website.
+Available for purchase on the website.

 LINKS Global Competition contains two simulations designed for students learning about global marketing and supply chain management.
 These simulations are designed for undergrad and MBA students.
 Information is provided on competition dates and how to apply.

-Marketplace simulations is a comprehensive simulation platform that allows participants to build and grow an entrepreneurial firm.
+Marketplace Simulations is a comprehensive simulation platform that allows participants to build and grow an entrepreneurial firm.
 As their firm grows, participants role-play as various executives making decisions across multiple business facets including advertising, marketing, manufacturing, accounting, finance, and human resources.
 Simulations are available in multiple languages and range in difficulty to accommodate users with experience levels ranging from high school through graduate students and corporate users.

 In Olin Life in China, a fictional insurance company is looking to expand into China.
 Three top officers will need to go to Shanghai to begin a negotiation process with the China Insurance Regulatory Commission.
 The purpose of the simulation is to teach negotiation strategies as well as the culture of Chinese business.
 The simulation is available for purchase on the site.